liorde73/Matrix_Home_Assignment/README.md

 An assignment given by Matrix company for restApi automation with Python The following code is a home assignment by Matrix for RestApi automation testing.
 Code is Python based using the REQUESTS and JSON modules.
+The code goes over a Pokemon database and retrieves Pokemons by type and weight.

 Code written in VScode version: 1.79.2 pip list: Package Version